 Apparently, this was a mistake by the network.
 It was fixed later on, though.

-Every episode of Muppet Babies ends with a skit, usually with Baby Gonzo and Baby Animal — the latter shouting "Go Bye-Bye!" — often in a setting based on that particular episode.
+Every episode of Muppet Babies ends with a skit, usually with Baby Gonzo and Baby Animal — the latter shouting at the camera "Go Bye-Bye!" — often in a setting based on that particular episode.
+As such skits come after the credits, these count as different stingers.

 The opening of all Pepper Ann episodes had her find a different random object under her desk each time, from $5.00 American to the TV remote.